barionleg/Xipho/docs/icecast-2.4.0/config-file.md

 type
 : The type of the mount point (default: "normal").
 A mount of type "default" can be used to specify common values for multiple mountpoints.
-  Note that default mountpoints won't merge with other mount blocks, You only get those values if no `type="normal"` mount block exists corresponding to your mountpoint.
+  Note that default mountpoints won't merge with other mount blocks.
+  You only get those values if no `type="normal"` mount block exists corresponding to your mountpoint.